 If you’re worried about a situation at school, bring it up with the teacher.

 “The worst thing parents can do is just wait and wait and wait,” Davis says.

-Teachers usually appreciate when parents bring an issue to their attention, as long as it's done with respect.
-For example, if you’re concerned about the amount of time your child is spending on his homework, this is the time to open the discussion with his teacher.
+Teachers usually appreciate when parents bring an issue to their attention, as long as it’s done with respect.
+For example, if you’re concerned about the amount of time your child is spending on their homework, this is the time to open the discussion with their teacher.
 Teachers and parents all have the same goal: to do what they can to ensure that the children have a successful school year.

 “If you’re concerned about it, it’s probably something I’m thinking about, too,” McDonald says.